adedamola26/data-pipeline-4-online-retail/README.md

 In this project, I built a a data pipeline that extracts data from Kaggle and prepares it, at the end of the pipeline, for creating a dashboard.
 This pipeline consists of several other automated tasks including data preprocessing and running data quality checks.

-## The Workflow
+## Workflow

-The picture below shows the sequence of tasks that make up the pipeline.
+The picture below shows the relationships between the tasks that make up the pipeline.
 ![picture of the pipeline](figures/pipeline.png)

 ## Result